Mehmet Ali Ağca: Later developments and release

 On 2 May 2008, Ağca asked to be awarded Polish citizenship as he wished to spend the final years of his life in Poland, Pope John Paul II's country of birth.
 Ağca stated that upon his release he wanted to visit Pope John Paul II's tomb and partner with Dan Brown on writing a book.

 Ağca was released from jail on 18 January 2010.
 He was transferred to a military hospital in order to assess if, at 52, he was still fit for compulsory military service.
 The military found him unfit for military service for having "antisocial personality disorder".
 In a statement, he announced: "I will meet you in the next three days.
 In the name of God Almighty, I proclaim the end of the world in this century.
 All the world will be destroyed, every human being will die.
 I am not God, I am not son of God, I am Christ eternal."

 Ağca visited the tomb of John Paul II on 27 December 2014.
 He desired to become a Catholic priest in 2016 and go to Fátima, Portugal to celebrate the 100th anniversary of the Marian apparitions there (Our Lady of Fátima).

+In November 2025, Ağca visited Iznik in an attempt to meet with Pope Leo XIV ahead of the latter's visit but was removed by authorities.